 “Mom, what’s cooking today?”
 Garv asked in a very enthusiastic tone.
-And equally excited, I replied, “I am baking Monkey Bread today.”
-And I am thankful to Kelly Lawson to decide Pull apart breads as the theme for November 2017.
+And equally excited, I replied, “I am baking Monkey Bread today."
+And I am thankful to Kelly Lawson to decide to Pull apart bread as the theme for November 2017.
 I wanted to make this bread for a long time now.

 What???
 And the expression on Garv’s face was incredible.
 A Monkey bread.
 Do you mean you will use a monkey as an ingredient in your monkey bread?